-Eating cake in Paris while the banlieus are burning
+Eating cake while the banlieus are burning

 Montmartre is as gloriously romantic as always with its quaint alleys and steep staircases, its small hidden squares, and busy sidewalk cafes.